shristy-jaiswal2/Keyboard-Press-Check/README.md

 # Keyboard-Press-Check
-This Project Checks the button press on keyboard created using HTML,CSS and JAVASCRIPT.
+This Project Checks the button press on keyboard and gives the keycode of the key that is pressed created using HTML,CSS and JAVASCRIPT.